ibuildthecloud/coreos-on-do/README.md

 =======================

 This is a script to setup CoreOS on Digital Ocean.
 It works by using kexec to first load CoreOS into memory.
-Then the script repartitions the disk using the normal coreos-install script for local disk installation.
-Then a new partition called DOROOT is created and we install a small Ubuntu installation.
+The script then repartitions the disk using the normal coreos raw image and additionally creates a new parition called DOROOT in which we install a small Ubuntu installation to bootstrap the kernel loading.

 On boot of the droplet the Digital Ocean supplied kernel will find the small Ubuntu installation which will immediately kexec into CoreOS and reload the